moosetechnology/moosetechnology.github.io/_posts/2023-09-26-new-UMLDocumentor.md

 UML looks like a natural solution for this.

-So in the past we had a tool `FamixMMUMLDocumentor` to create UML diagrams of the meta-models through PlantUML (a small languge and a tool to generate UML diagrams).
+So in the past we had a tool to create UML diagrams of the meta-models through PlantUML (a small language and a tool to generate UML diagrams).
-The post [Generate a plantUML visualization for a meta-model]({% post_url 2021-02-04-Coasters %}) explained how to use this tool
+The post [Generate a plantUML visualization for a meta-model]({% post_url 2021-06-04-plantUML-for-metamodel %}) explained how to use this tool

 But the tool had some limitations, one of which was that it was not easy to add a different backend than PlantUML.

-Therefore, inspired by the previous tool, we redesigned a new tool **FamixUMLDocumentor** with a simpler API and the possibility to add new backends.
+Therefore, inspired by the previous tool, we redesigned a new one, **FamixUMLDocumentor**, with a simpler API and the possibility to add new backends.

 ## Simple Use